openwisp/openwisp-monitoring/README.rst

                'parallel': 5,
                # Set the connect_timeout (in milliseconds) for establishing
                # the initial control connection to the server, the lower the value
-               # the faster the down iperf server will be detected
+               # the faster the down iperf3 server will be detected
                'connect_timeout': 1,
                # Window size / socket buffer size
                'window': '300K',